Enthalpy

 In the International System of Units (SI), the unit of measurement for enthalpy is the joule.
 Other historical conventional units still in use include the calorie and the British thermal unit (BTU).

-The total enthalpy of a system cannot be measured directly because the internal energy contains components that are unknown, not easily accessible, or are not of interest in thermodynamics.
-In practice, a change in enthalpy is the preferred expression for measurements at constant pressure because it simplifies the description of energy transfer.
-When transfer of matter into or out of the system is also prevented and no electrical or shaft work is done, at constant pressure the enthalpy change equals the energy exchanged with the environment by heat.
+The total enthalpy of a system cannot be measured directly because the internal energy contains components that are unknown, not easily accessible, or are not of interest for the thermodynamic problem at hand.
+In practice, a change in enthalpy is the preferred expression for measurements at constant pressure, because it simplifies the description of energy transfer.
+When transfer of matter into or out of the system is also prevented and no electrical or mechanical (stirring shaft or lift pumping) work is done, at constant pressure the enthalpy change equals the energy exchanged with the environment by heat.